lesleyzhao/Good_Old_Map/CONTRIBUTING.md

 ## III.
 Daily StandUp
   Our regular StandUp schedule: **Tue/Thu 2pm EST, Friday 2pm EST**.

-  Should there be any changes to the above schedule such as time change or
-        additional standups, scrum master is to be informed no less than 24 hours in-advance, otherwise the regular meeting schedule will be honored.
+  Should there be any changes to the above schedule such as time change or additional standups, scrum master is to be informed no less than 24 hours in-advance, otherwise the regular meeting schedule will be honored.

+   During daily standup meetings, every member needs to answer three questions:
+   - What have you done since last time?
+   - What are you doing now?
+   - Is there anything blocking your progress?

+Scrum master records every member's progress and problems (answers to the above three questions) and post them on the daily standup channel on Discord.

+## IV.
+Rule of Contributing

+## V. Git Workflow

+## VI.
+Set Up Environment

+## VII.
+Build & Test the Project